magnificus/Super-Evolution/README.md

 I have been able to reliably get the "solution" (it's x^2 + y - 2), though the time it takes to get the result varies.
 This is definitely on the lower end of provided inputs though, the more you give it the better it'll become.

+TODO more results

 ## Problems

-Overfitting, though doesn't seem to be as big of an issue as anticipated, will write more on this.
+Overfitting, though doesn't seem to be as big of an issue as anticipated.

+TODO write more here